 That scenario certainly calls for better interoperability.
 Working with Novell, we have the opportunity to have a great interoperability story at the physical and virtual machine levels.
 Customers will get validated interoperability, co-developed and jointly tested.

-that technology will be developed by Novell and Microsoft together, and how much will be developed by ISVs?
+How much of that technology will be developed by Novell and Microsoft together, and how much will be developed by ISVs?

 Mike Neil: We're focused on interoperability standards, with Novell and Microsoft working with DMTF (Distributed Management Task Force) -- a standards body -- setting up APIs for manageability in virtualization environments.
 We expect to see a lot of interesting applications come out of the ISV community there, because they'll have a set of APIs that manage both Microsoft's Windows and Novell's SUSE virtualized environments.
 Standardization of APIs in the data center benefits all of us.